Ayachak/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the absolute path name of the current working directory. o
+display the content list of your working dirctory in a long format